Martin Frizell has shared a new picture of wife Fiona Phillips and admitted that he can see her “slipping away”.

 Both of Fiona’s parents suffered with the disease, with Fiona caring for them up until their deaths.
-Now, as he releases an updated version of their book, Remember When, Martin has revealed that Fiona is now sadly in the advanced stages of early-onset Alzheimer’s.
+Now, as he releases an updated version of their book, Remember When, Martin has revealed that Fiona is sadly in the advanced stages of early-onset Alzheimer’s.

-Now only that, but he’s now started to question how much longer he will be able to care for Fiona, 65, at home.
+He’s also started to question how much longer he will be able to care for Fiona, 65, at home.

 Martin shared that as well as the memory loss Fiona has been forced to endure, she is also still in terrible pain.
 It’s something that she’s been struggling with for months.
 The cause of the pain remains undiagnosed.